learn-co-curriculum/dsc-lambda-functions-lab/README.md

 ## Introduction

-In this lab, you'll get some hands on practice creating and using lambda functions.
+In this lab, you'll get some hands-on practice creating and using lambda functions.

 ## Objectives
 You will be able to: